 All of the entering ways execute the entry action of the containing composite state entry(ctner(r)) after effect(t). doActivity(ctner(r)) is then signaled to be run in its associated thread.
 The actions afterwards are different for each way.
 To illustrate, we use an example as in Fig. 1 with S1 as a target composite state. t1, t3 and t6 are in the ways of 1 and 3,

 a mutex.
-The doActivity thread is initialized, waits for a start signal, executes the doActivity code, generates a completion if the state is atomic and still active, and goes back to the waiting point as the paradigm above.
+The doActivity thread is initialized, waits for a start signal, executes the doActivity code, generates a completion event if the state is atomic and still active, and goes back to the waiting point as the paradigm above.
 Listing 2 shows a code segment for doActivity threads.
-The method in the Listing takes as input a state id to use and call the appropriate mutex and doActivity, respectively.
+The method in the Listing takes a state id to use as input and calls the appropriate mutex and doActivity, respectively.

 respectively, while t2, t5 in the way 2.